schoolofdevops/ansible-tutorial/manuscript/chapter3.md

 ###  Ansible configuration file

-  * Change into /vagrant/code/chapter3 directory on your ansible host.
-Create a file called ansible.cfg

-Add  the following content in ansible.cfg
+Change into /vagrant/code/chapter3 directory on your ansible host.
+Create a file called ansible.cfg  Add  the following contents to the file.

 ~~~~~~~
 [defaults]